 Arlt 7 Locos

-Inspired by the novel Seven Madmen this is an expressive set of seven carefully destroyed fonts that speak with irreverent voices.
+Inspired by the novel Seven Madmen this is a set of seven carefully destroyed fonts that speak with expressive, irreverent voices.

 The latest addition to the family is Lanzallamas, a dynamic font that transforms the text while you type in.
 A built-in cycle makes the font permutate every typed letter using the Arlt 7 Locos fonts so the whole text changes its forms as you write.